 The Calorie Conundrum

-There is no doubt that avocados are a healthy fat, fiber, and nutrient powerhouse, but they are also calorie-dense.
+Avocados are undoubtedly a healthy fat, fiber, and nutrient powerhouse, but they are also calorie-dense.
 An avocado can contain around 320 calories, making it easy to overconsume calories if not eaten in moderation.
 For individuals on a weight loss journey, it’s crucial to be mindful of portion sizes.

 Incorporating Avocado Wisely